tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 ## Speed

 On the topic of speed, the [send](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/chan.go#L142) and [receive](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/chan.go#L422) operations are relatively straightforward.
-The time is dominated by the price of goroutine context-switching, (which should be consistently ≤ 200ns).
+The time is dominated by the price of goroutine context-switching (which should be consistently ≤ 200ns).

 Using the following simple benchmark we can get a measure on the upper limit of the send/receive channel operations.
 ```go